 No time limit for the final.

-NB: Junior Fours is any combination.
+NB: Junior Fours is any combination and club selected.

 Conditions for Round Robin system-